fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 15.2.4 =
+Fixes bugs when add-ons check for updates from multisite installations.
+Fixes a bug when saving payment and payment frequency in the Classic Editor.
+Fixes bugs around sanitizing and escaping data before using it.

 = 15.2.3 =
 Improves the Description block visibility by adding a placeholder "Enter vehicle description...".
 Adds a Description block to the editor when editing vehicles to help users locate where to put free-form vehicle content.
 Wraps the text "SOLD!" in a new filter `invp_sold_text` so that it can be changed.
 Prevent HTML encoding in single vehicle templates for sold and pending sale vehicles.